 Summary Of Career Highlights

-But he also gave a bright future to tens of thousands of Vietnamese into the USA who were escaping persecution in their homeland because they were anti-communist.
+He did, however, give a bright future to tens of thousands of Vietnamese in the USA who escaped persecution in their homeland because they were anti-communist.

 Gerald was a star football player at the University of Michigan, where he graduated in 1935.
 He also worked as an assistant coach while taking law at Yale University until 1941.

-Gerald R. Ford took 2 top public offices, the Vice Presidency and the Presidency, without going through elections.
+Gerald R. Ford took two top public offices, the Vice Presidency and the Presidency, without going through elections.
 As president, he was replacing the first-ever President to resign from office.

 The National Issues Which Faced Him